Mr. Nolde's Sixth Grade Page

 Earth: All Stressed Out -This step-by-step exploration of what happens during an earthquake features a number of great animations to help us better understand just what goes on during an earthquake.

-Top Earthquake States -Which states are the riskiest one's to live in with regards to earthquakes?
+Top Earthquake States -Which states rank in the top ten for earthquakes?
 Click here to find out.

-Latest Quakes in the USA -This site has really great, detailed map of the latest earthquakes that have happened in the U.S. Be sure to click on parts of the map to zoom in!
+Latest Earthquakes in the USA -This site has really great, detailed map of the latest earthquakes that have happened in the U.S. Be sure to click on parts of the map to zoom in!
+You can also zoom out to see where earthquakes have recently taken place in the rest of the world.

 List of Earthquake Times & Locations -This site gives you a concise listing in chronological order of the latest earthquakes over 2.5 and their locations.
 Make sure that you move the map around to see the latest Earthquakes for that particular region.